it-at-m/Praktikumsplaner/doc/src/documentation/TOOLS.md

 Tools
 -

-Here you can find the tools used in the project and there usage.
+Here you can find the tools used in the project and their usage.

 Github
 - code versioning